 Bi/CNS 158.
 Vertebrate Evolution.
 9 units (3-0-6); third term.
 An integrative approach to the study of vertebrate evolution combining comparative anatomical, behavioral, embryological, genetic, paleontological, and physiological findings.
 Special emphasis will be given to: (1) the modification of developmental programs in evolution; (2) homeostatic systems for temperature regulation; (3) changes in the life cycle governing longevity and death; (4) the evolution of brain and behavior.
 Instructor: Allman.
-Given in alternate years; not offered 2010-11.
+Given in alternate years; offered 2009-10.

 Bi/CNS 162.
 Cellular and Systems Neuroscience Laboratory.
 12 units (2-7-3); third term.
 Prerequisite: Bi 150 or instructor's permission.
 A laboratory-based introduction to experimental methods used for electrophysiological studies of the central nervous system.
 Through the term, students investigate the physiological response properties of neurons in insect and mammalian brains, using extra- and intracellular recording techniques.
 Students are instructed in all aspects of experimental procedures, including proper surgical techniques, electrode fabrication, stimulus presentation, and computer-based data analysis.
 Graded pass/fail.
 Instructor: Wagenaar.
+Given in alternate years; offered 2009-10.